alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

 ```

 I've been using this code to reverse t.co URLs that appear in my web analytics for a while now.
-It works about as well as the website but I find it a bit quicker to use.
+It works about as well as the website but I find it quicker to use.

 [search API]: https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html
 [Twitter's developer site]: https://developer.twitter.com/en/apps